 11:30 - This is evident in the model of construction, agriculture and marriage.

+12:30 - WHO IS THE BRIDE AND WHO ARE THE VIRGINS?
 13:30 - Investigating Matthew 25 and who is the bride.
 If the bride symbolises us as individuals there should be 2 brides as there are 2 classes, so we are represented individually as the virgins.

 15:30 - In Matt.
 22 the guests also represent us and there are 2 classes.
 As guests we are invited but as virgins we are servants (i.e. bridesmaids).